Office of International Programs

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.

-Students make their own arrangements for travel to and from Spain.
-We strongly suggest that students use a travel agent as they may offer assistance should events alter itineraries at the last moment.
+Roundtrip airfare is included with this program.
+Students will travel together.
 Loyola University Maryland uses Alice Wilcox at Frosch Travel International (410-433-9300).
-She also can be reached by email at firstname.lastname@example.org.
+She also can be reached by email at email@example.com.